 Create a child Branch

 Want to riff on an archived Branch that you don’t own?
 You can create a child Branch from an active or archived Branch to jumpstart your design process.
-Keep in mind that older Branches may require some updates from Master.
+Keep in mind that older Branches may require some updates from Main.

 Reviving old design directions, of course, saves you time.
 But, more importantly, it also provides us a psychological ease that your work (and effort) is never lost or wasted.